gragonvlad/MagicPanel/MessagePanel/README.md

-# Images Panel
+# Message Panel

 ## About
-Displays Messages
+Displays configured messages in magic panel

 ## Configuration